-You may file a joint return if you were married as of December 31, 2010.
+You may file a joint return if you were married as of December 31, 2011.
 It does not matter whether or not you were living with your spouse.
 You may file a joint return, even if you and your spouse filed separate federal returns.

-You may file a joint return if your spouse died during 2010 and you did not remarry in 2010.
+You may file a joint return if your spouse died during 2011 and you did not remarry in 2011.
 See page 2 of these instructions for details.

-If you are a part-year resident married to an Arizona full year resident, you may file a joint return using the 140PY.
+If you are a part-year resident married to an Arizona full year resident, you may file a joint return with your full year resident spouse.
+If filing a joint return with your full year resident spouse, you must use Form 140PY.
 The department has issued a ruling on filing a joint return with your full-year resident spouse.
 This ruling is ITR 95-2.
 To see this ruling, visit our web site at www.azdor.gov and click on legal research and then click on rulings.